 Lifelong Premature Ejaculation

-Lifelong premature ejaculation is present from a man’s earliest sexual experiences and typically appears across partners and situations.
-Many men report ejaculating within one minute of penetration or before penetration begins.
+Lifelong premature ejaculation has been present from a man’s first sexual experiences, and it typically happens with many partners and in different situations.
+Many men report that they ejaculate within 1 minute of penetration, or before penetration begins.

 Possible causes